akamai/UrbanCrawl-API/README.md

-##Urban Crawl (Terra Planet) Backend##
+## Urban Crawl (Code named : Terra Planet) Backend ##

 Based on Loopback.js, this is the API that powers Urban Crawl iOS and Android apps.
-This is hosted on DevRel team's Heroku account
+This is hosted on DevRel team's Heroku account.

 Urban Crawl's apps' source code is available here: